 There are, of course, occasions when your boots have to be replaced.
 Ill-fitting boots without the appropriate level of comfort and protection for your feet can cause injuries and accidents.
 There are also constantly developing technologies in footwear that many will want to take advantage of to make adventures more comfortable.

 To counterbalance these impacts, many outdoor brands are moving towards a more sustainable manufacturing model.
 Some including Hanwag, Scarpa, Mammut, Lowa, Meindl, Danner, Salewa and La Sportiva, offer repair services.
 Quoting the statistic that 22 billion pairs of shoes are dumped into landfill each year, Vivobarefoot launched their ReVivo campaign, an end-of-life reconditioning service for boots.
 So, there are paths you can take when replacing your hiking boots that will help you leave a lighter tread on our planet.
 Just ask yourself: Can walking boots be resoled or repaired?

 One last top tip is to be wary of green-washing marketing tactics and do the research within your budget.
-You can take a look at our three-season walking boot gear guide which covers boots for women, men and children if you decide it’s time to move on with a new pair.
+You can take a look at our guide to the best hiking boots which covers boots for women, men and children if you decide it’s time to move on with a new pair.